lodeguns/MOOs-An/README.md

 ##**Oscillatory patterns identification**
 In the folder **score of omic patterns - toy examples** are present some tests with all the possible combinations of 3,4,5 discretisation levels of patterns of length 9.
-As described in the paper is computer P_u (labelled prob in these files) and the oscillation score (labelled score) and is normalisation (nrm.sc).
+As described in the paper is computer P_u (labelled prob in these files), the oscillation score (labelled score) and is normalisation (nrm.sc).